 The PG Hub is a space for Warwick postgraduate taught and research students to access support and to work and meet other postgraduate students day to day, not just study.

-The Philosophy common room (S2.71) is for your use and acts as a central meeting point for everyone working in the Department.
+The Philosophy department postgraduate common room (S2.40), is for your use and acts as a central meeting point for postgraduates working in the department.
 You can also book the common room for a specific meeting or event.